t0mer/Applyfy/README.md

 * Set the search_term to you desired job.
 * Set the location.
 * Set the hours_old to fit you desired posted jobs Date and Time.
+* Set the number of results to return.

 ### Edit the email node:
 * Set the *From Email*